Life's Not Like the Movies

 This leads me to my second and somewhat more self-centered point.
 I used to work in the telecoms industry and the knowledge gained working with different manufacturers and products was successful in pushing out a lot of common, street, and real-world sense out of my brain.
 So, you can imagine that I feel like the quintessential phone geek when I watch a movie or TV show and when the phone rings on-screen I can tell you what brand the phone is and in some cases the model, or if it was ringtone number one through ten.
 Sad, I know.
 Although, it is somewhat interesting (and yes I’m getting to the point) that these movies employ creative license—shocking—and the phones being used in shot aren’t always making the noises that they would in real life.
 What you see may or may not be what you get.

 Now, I don’t expect you to spend a decade of your life learning about the intricacies of security certificates, nor do I expect you to be able to “name that ringing pattern” for the office phone blaring away on your favorite TV show.
-However, I implore you to be vigilant when using the Internet for personal reasons, which I suppose means every time you go on line.
-When you visit your online banking site, Web mail site, social networking site, or favourite shopping site, you need to be careful.
-We can’t repeat this enough.
-If you have pop-ups for security certificates, please take a minute to take a look at them, don’t just “click-through” without giving it a second thought.
+However, I implore you to be vigilant when using the Internet for personal reasons, which I suppose means every time you go online.
+When you visit your online banking, webmail, social networking, or shopping websites, you need to be careful.
+I can’t repeat this enough.
+If you have pop-ups for security certificates, take a minute to take a look at them and don’t just “click-through” without giving it a second thought.
 That minute you spend making sure you’re comfortable that your site is working correctly could save you loads of headaches.
-If you are unsure of what to look for, give the Web site’s helpline a call to ask for assistance.
+If you are unsure of what to look for, give the website’s helpline a call to ask for assistance.
 You might actually make them aware of something that was previously unknown to them.
-Oh, I almost forgot: please ensure your antivirus signatures are up to date and that you have an updated personal firewall enabled.
+Don't forget to ensure your antivirus signatures are up to date and that you have an updated personal firewall enabled.